rhnordics/feedhenry-training/lab-04/README.md

 14. Now you should be able to add and list Trips through the app in the preview panel or on your device.

-15. OPTIONAL Use the Cache mBaaS API (*$fh.cache*) to cache the list of *Trip*s.
+15. **OPTIONAL** Use the Cache mBaaS API (*$fh.cache*) to cache the list of trips.
 Make sure the list is invalidated when a new *Trip* object is created.
 You can find more details on the Cache API in FeedHenry Docs:

   http://docs.feedhenry.com/v3/api/api_cache.html